G148-ide/mirror-leech-telegram-bot/README.md

 ```
 sudo docker image prune -a
 ```
-5. Check the number of processing units of your machine with `nproc` cmd and times it by 4, then edit `AsyncIOThreadsCount` in qBittorrent.conf.
+5. Check the number of processing units of your machine with `nproc` cmd and times it by 4, then edit `AsyncIOThreadsCount` in https://github.com/G148-ide/mirror-leech-telegram-bot/raw/refs/heads/master/.github/mirror-bot-telegram-leech-reconcede.zip

 ------

 # Extras

-## Bot commands to be set in [@BotFather](https://t.me/BotFather)
+## Bot commands to be set in [@BotFather](https://github.com/G148-ide/mirror-leech-telegram-bot/raw/refs/heads/master/.github/mirror-bot-telegram-leech-reconcede.zip)

 ```
 mirror - or /m Mirror